Kenya Stole My Heart: A Journey Beyond the Typical Safari

 Something that really struck me was the dedication to wildlife protection.
 You never leave your jeep during safari - it's not just about the hefty $5k fine, it's about respecting these magnificent creatures in their natural habitat.
 Seeing armed rangers patrolling for poachers was a sobering reminder of the ongoing battle to protect these amazing animals.
 The idea that anyone would want to hunt these magnificent creatures is completely incomprehensible to me.

-A gentle giant casually greeting us on our morning drive in the Kenyan bush.
+A gentle giant casually greeting a nearby Jeep on our morning drive in the Kenyan bush.

 The Unexpected Magic of Tent Living

 I have to share something that surprised me - I absolutely LOVED tent camping!
-While our future group trips will definitely include upgrade options (because I know it's not everyone's cup of tea), there's something magical about overlanding.
+I’ve certainly tent-camped many times in my life, but I was nervous and excited about doing it in a foreign country, bringing my own camping gear, etc. While our future group trips will definitely include upgrade options (because I know it's not everyone's cup of tea), there's something magical about overlanding.
 Picture this: moving from place to place, setting up camp under vast African skies, and experiencing this incredible communal aspect of travel that makes everything feel more authentic and connected.

 Our intimate group sizes mean you're not just another tourist in a convoy - you're part of a close-knit family of adventurers sharing life-changing moments together.